techidaily/site-youtube-blog/source/_posts/ed-2024-approved-sifting-through-the-sands-of-youtube-conversations.md

 If you have a channel, you can use this feature in some simple steps.

-1. Visit YouTube[website](https://www.youtube.com/) on your desktop and sign in to your YouTube account.
+1. Visit YouTube [website](https://www.youtube.com/) on your desktop and sign in to your YouTube account.
 2. Go to the top right corner of your homepage, and you will find your profile icon.
 Click on it and from the drop-down menu, select the YouTube Studio option.
 3. This will take you to the YouTube Studio home page.
 On the left side, find and click on the Comments option, and then you will see all comments your YouTube channel has received.
 4. You can now click on the Filter icon from the comments section and type in the search term directly.
 Or, you can click the Search from the options, and type in the words you are looking for.